skagra/diy-cpu/README.md

 # DIY CPU

+A [meta-project](https://github.com/skagra/diy-cpu-meta) has references to all DIY CPU projects.

 This project is a learning exercise in digital electronics, with goals to:

 * Design a CPU from the ground up that is op-code compatible with the [6502](https://archive.org/details/mos_microcomputers_programming_manual).